alichtman/gardening-starter-pack/docs/design.md

 ---

-This method of hooking syscalls is currently undetected by `chkrootkit`, as it does not modify the Interrupt Descriptor Table or the Syscall Table.
+This method of hooking syscalls is currently undetected by `chkrootkit`, as it does not modify the Interrupt Descriptor Table (IDT), Interrupt Descriptor Table Register (IDTR) or the Syscall Table.
 It can, however, be detected by [`Tyton`](https://github.com/nbulischeck/tyton).
 I have reproduced both of these claims.

 ### Rootkit Configuration